Land Surface Temperature - Applications - Sentinel-3 SLSTR - Sentinel Online

-The SLSTR thermal bands used for SST retrieval (the three infra-red channels S7, S8 and S9 at 3.74, 10.85 and 12 µm) are also available over land and are used to retrieve LST in the SLSTR Level-2 products.
-Algorithms for deriving LST using split-window radiances are sufficiently advanced that accuracy of 1 K is possible (especially at night when differential surface heating is absent).
+The SLSTR thermal bands used for SST retrieval (the three infra-red channels S7, S8 and S9 at 3.74 µm, 10.85 µm and 12 µm) are also used to retrieve LST in the SLSTR Level-2 products.
+Algorithms for deriving LST using split-window radiances are sufficiently advanced that an accuracy of 1 K is possible, especially at night when differential surface heating is absent.

-SLSTR also includes two low-gain, wide-dynamic range IR (fire and high temperature) channels (F1 and F2) designed to deliver the radiometric data necessary for the generation of quantitative active fire products.
+SLSTR also includes two low-gain, wide-dynamic range IR (fire and high temperature) channels (F1 and F2) designed to deliver the radiometric data necessary for the generation of quantitative active fire products (FRP products).
 This prevents saturation of the thermal channels and applies to targets with an upper limit of 500°C.

 For further information about the principles of measurements of the SLSTR , see the Technical Guide SLSTR Instrument Description.